Bass Biology Building, Stanford University

 Sketch for Emergence of Complexity Concept

 A new hypothesis for design and collaboration is unfolding at Stanford University’s Anne T. and Robert M. Bass Biology Research Building.
-Knot’s contribution to the Bass Biology demonstrates our designers’ openness and dedication to the evolution of design in wayfinding and storytelling.
+Knot Studio’s contribution to the Bass Biology demonstrates our designers’ openness and dedication to the evolution of design in wayfinding and storytelling.

 With the realization and completion of the Bass Biology Research Building, new meaningful adjacencies abound; the building is a cornerstone for a new quad that brings disciplines of life sciences close to the university’s School of Medicine, as well as other Stanford departments such as computer science, statistics, and engineering.

-The building blocks for Knot’s design originated with our team’s thorough understanding of the building’s design’s organizing framework and architectural elements.
-Knot left no stone unturned in this unique collaboration, from researching molecular imagery to diving into multi-cellular organisms.
-Stanford’s support and enthusiasm for generating ground-breaking design gave the team freedom to explore themes such as “Patterns in Nature,” which became the cornerstone for Knot’s design solutions.
+The building blocks for Knot Studio’s design originated with our team’s thorough understanding of the building’s design’s organizing framework and architectural elements.
+Knot Studio left no stone unturned in this unique collaboration, from researching molecular imagery to diving into multi-cellular organisms.
+Stanford’s support and enthusiasm for generating ground-breaking design gave the team freedom to explore themes such as “Patterns in Nature,” which became the cornerstone for Knot Studio’s design solutions.
 Multiple workshops and a collaborative, integrated approach to finding solutions yielded a graphics program for Bass Biology Research Building that creates identity and context to empower all who learn and work in this unique structure.

 Knot was given broad artistic license to explore multiple themes and variations.